Joseph Seed: Far Cry 5

+Early life

 Joseph's early life is shrouded in mystery, but what is known is that Joseph was raised in an abusive household alongside his younger brother John and older brother Jacob.
 From his dialogue after John's death, it implies that the family was rather happy up until a tragic event tore them apart, leading the parents to abuse the three children, primarily John.

+Hearing god's plan

 Later in life, Joseph married a woman and had a daughter with her.
 By Joseph's own words, he was terrified of being a father, presumably hoping not to turn out like his own.
 One day, while on the way to visit her friend, Joseph's wife was in a car crash with their daughter, killing her and leaving the daughter in the hospital.
 Upon hearing of this, Joseph, told by the hospital orderlies to look after her, went to his daughter to pray with her.
 During their prayers, Joseph claims to have "realized God's plan", and suffocated his own daughter to death.
 Joseph came to the conclusion that the world was coming to an end, and that God had chosen him to save people from the coming Collapse.

+Foundation of Eden's Gate

 Joseph would come to become the founder and leader of the Project at Eden's Gate, a paramilitary doomsday cult based in Hope County, a fictional rural county in the U.S. state of Montana, who use torture, coercion, and a drug called Bliss to force people to join them.
 Throughout the game, it is revealed Joseph has claimed various military silos as bunkers to wait out the Collapse.
 Besides Joseph himself, the cult is run by his three "heralds": John, a sociopathic lawyer who helped to claim property for the cult and who helps to indoctrinate people via "the Power of Yes"; Jacob, a former army sniper responsible for training the cult by "culling the herd", and producing specially-trained wolves called Judges; and "Faith", a woman responsible for producing a hallucinogenic drug called "The Bliss" and turning various people into zombie-esque Angels.
-It is later revealed that "Faith" is a title held in the cult, with the latest woman to hold it being botanist Rachel Jessop, whom Joseph apparently saved from suicide and got addicted to Bliss.
+It is later revealed that "Faith" is a title held in the cult, with the latest woman to hold it being a young woman named Rachel (not to be confused with Rachel Jessop), whom Joseph apparently saved from suicide and got addicted to Bliss.